Goblin Slayer: Manga

 A manga adaptation by Kōsuke Kurose began serialization in the June 2016 issue of Square Enix's seinen manga magazine Monthly Big Gangan on May 25, 2016.
 Yen Press licensed the series at the same time as the light novels, and are simulpublishing the chapters in English as they are released in Japan.

 Artist Kento Eida launched a prequel manga, titled Goblin Slayer Side Story: Year One, in Square Enix's seinen magazine Young Gangan on September 15, 2017.
 As with the main manga, the prequel is simulpublished by Yen Press.

 A second adaptation of the main story, this one titled Goblin Slayer: Brand New Day and illustrated by Masahiro Ikeno, was serialized in Square Enix's Monthly Big Gangan from May 25, 2018 to May 27, 2019, and was compiled into two volumes.
 The story adapts the fourth volume of the light novel.
 Yen Press also simulpublished Brand New Day.
 The story follows the lives of the many other characters the main series' protagonists have encountered throughout their adventures, providing background on minor characters which further explores the world that Goblin Slayer takes place in.

 Takashi Minakuchi launched a manga adaptation of the Goblin Slayer Side Story II: Dai Katana novel on Square Enix's Manga Up! app and on the Gangan GA website.
-Thre chapters were published from December 28, 2018 to April 12, 2019.
+Three chapters were published from December 28, 2018 to April 12, 2019.
 The manga was canceled and rebooted under a new artist, Aoki Shogo, with the first chapter published on August 30, 2019.

-A manga by Daichi Matsuse titled Goblin Slayer: Day in the Life, adapting the twefth volume of the light novel, began serialization in Monthly Big Gangan on December 23, 2022.
+A manga by Daichi Matsuse titled Goblin Slayer: A Day in the Life, adapting the twelfth volume of the light novel, was serialized in Monthly Big Gangan from December 23, 2022 to November 25, 2024, and was compiled into three volumes.